CodeScop/Oge-Mai-Field-Guide/forexpeditionresources.md

 ### Hunter Tokens

-- **Regular Hunt Sources:**
+- **Hunt Sources:**

+  Note: Hunt monsters have been known to move around the Forest Expedition unpredictably.
+I am therefore listing all of them there without subareas for this part.
+Alnu is consistently present at Base Camp if you need to find them.

+  - Forest Expedition Battles: Alnu (400 words for 4), Sassi (600 words for 6), Clawadin (800 words for 8), Burocat (1000 words for 10)
+  - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
   - outside game

-- **Early May 2020 Sources Outside the Hunt:**
+- **Late May 2020 Sources Outside the Hunt:**

+  Late May 2020 sources are Hunt monsters and orange monsters (though often even orangey shades of brown are included).
+I'm counting Pride Sassi as "outside the Hunt" because he's visible whether you've unlocked the Hunt or not.

+  - BC Battles: Sacer (120 words for 1), Pride Sassi (600 words for 6)
+  - FB Battles: Pride Sassi (600 words for 6)
+  - SC Battles: Pride Sassi (600 words for 6)
+  - TT Battles: Pride Sassi (600 words for 6)
+  - GL Battles: Gobkey (400 words for 4), Pride Sassi (600 words for 6)

   - outside game

-  Early May 2020 sources are Hunt monsters and monsters that camouflage with their environment (at least in theory; in practice, it can be hard to tell why some are considered camo and others not).
-This means mostly green monsters which exist in the Forest.

-  - FOREST EXPEDITION:

-    - BC Battles: Xin (100 words for 1), Xuso (450 words for 4-5), Sacer (120 words for 1)
-    - FB Battles: Xin (100 words for 1), Nezthai (600 words for 6), Dandeleon (220 words for 2)
-    - SC Battles: Xin (100 words for 1), Sapiti (300 words and 1 Saliva Vial for 3), Sapira (350 words and 1 Saliva Vial for 3-4), Sapilo (450 words and 1 Saliva Vial for 4-5)
-    - TT Battles: Xin (100 words for 1)
-    - GL Battles: Xin (100 words for 1)

 - **Sell price:** 10 Coins (don't sell, much better to spend)